alphawerk/UCMPi_Install/README.md

 The UCM/Pi is a Universal Communications Module for the Cytech Comfort range of Security, Home Automation and Environmental Monitoring systems.

-For more information on the Cytech range of products, please go here: www.cytech.biz
+For more information on the Cytech range of products, please go [here](www.cytech.biz)

-For more information on what the UCM/Pi can do with Node-Red, have a look here:
+For more information on what the UCM/Pi can do with Node-Red, have a look [here](Inspiration.md)

 ### Getting Started